TERMS OF SERVICE

 (b) We shall not be a contracting party to any agreements or arrangements entered into by you and any other user of the Services (including without limitation project collaborators or project owners) or other third party.
 You are solely responsible for the execution and/or fulfilment of agreements you enter into.
 We shall not be held responsible for breaches of duty in relation to such agreements.
 If there is a dispute between you and another user of the Services (including without limitation project collaborators or project owners) or other third party, you agree that we assume no responsibility and are under no obligation to become involved.
 You acknowledge and agree that you are solely responsible for any disputes between you and any other user of the Services or other third party that we shall not be involved or in any way responsible for such disputes.

-(b) Administrators of enterprise memberships shall ensure that each user accessing the Services under such membership shall register for their own Account and agreed to these Terms.
+(b) Administrators of enterprise or teams memberships shall ensure that each user accessing the Services under such membership shall register for their own Account and agreed to these Terms.

 5.7 Notice of Infringement – DMCA Policy